fboschetty/MAGEMinEnsemble/docs/src/basic_usage.md

 Output = GenerateEnsemble.run_simulations(
     constant_inputs,
     variable_inputs,
+    bulk_frac="frac"
     )
 ```

 The `constant_inputs` and `variable_inputs` are passed to the `run_simulations()` function to generate and run the ensemble.
+The `bulk_frac` argument can be either `"bulk"` or `"frac"` to indicate bulk or fractional crystallisation.
 The results will be saved as appropriately named .csv files.
 For this ensemble, they will have the form "P=X\_offset=Y\_H2O=Z.csv", where X, Y and Z refer to the combination of values in `variable_inputs`.
 The .csv files will be accompanied by metadata.txt files.

 ![Output File Examples](OutputFile_Examples.png)